-This Lemon Blueberry Bundt Cake is packed with lemon flavor, wild blueberries and topped with a delicious lemon glaze.
-It’s sweet and tangy, super moist and an easy recipe to make for any occasion.
+This easy Lemon Blueberry Bundt Cake is packed with lemon flavor, and wild blueberries and topped with a delicious lemon glaze.
+It’s sweet and tangy, super moist, and an easy recipe to make for any occasion.

 There’s just something so pretty about a perfectly glazed bundt cake, served with a dollop of whipped cream and fresh berries.
 It doesn’t hurt that they are incredibly easy to make, too!

 We are absolutely loving the flavor combination in this Lemon Blueberry Bundt Cake for spring and summertime.
 If you are lucky enough to live somewhere where blueberries grow wild, then this is a great way to use them up!
 Freeze them for later, so that you have the taste of summer any time of year.

 You can also use fresh blueberries or regular frozen blueberries that have been thawed and drained on a towel.
 No matter what, you can be sure it will be absolutely delicious.

 And if you love lemon desserts, be sure to try our Lemon Bundt Cake, Creamy Lemon Bars and Lemon Meltaway Cookies.

 Best Blueberry Recipes